Sad Sam Jones

 For a player so significant in Red Sox history, surprisingly little is known about Samuel Pond "Sad Sam" Jones.
 Despite his incredible contributions to the Red Sox World Series victory in 1918, the most often discussed thing about Jones is his curious nickname.

 Born July 26, 1892, to Delbert and Margaret Clingan Jones, in Woodsfield, Ohio, about 20 miles west of the West Virginia Panhandle, Sam developed his arm on his grandfather's farm by throwing potatoes across a field to his brother Robert.
 He pitched well in high school, but quit ball to take a full-time job at Schumacher's grocery store.
 Though he intimated to family that he preferred basketball, and would have played it professionally had there been a league at the time, he kept pitching in pickup games, and in 1913, he was asked to try out for Zanesville of the Inter-State League.
 That was where he first broke into professional baseball, winning two games and losing seven but also getting good experience -- including pitching in a June exhibition game against the New York Giants.
-However, Jones was only 20 years old and very homesick, so when he was forced to take a pay cut1, he refused, and when he saw his manager, Marty Hogan, on the street the following day, the young hurler demanded to be released immediately.
+However, Jones was only 20 years old and very homesick, so when he was forced to take a pay cut, he refused, and when he saw his manager, Marty Hogan, on the street the following day, the young hurler demanded to be released immediately.
 In what Sam's son, Paul, would later call "probably the craziest release in baseball history," Hogan obliged, writing Jones' release in pencil on the inside of a chewing tobacco packet.

 Sam was not home for long.
 Just three days after he returned to Woodsfield, he was offered a contract by Lee Fohl, the manager of the Columbus team in the same league as Zanesville.
 Ironically, Sam ended up taking a pay cut from his Zanesville wage anyway, and when the league folded on July 15, Sam went home to work as a clerk in the grocery store.1 During the offseason, Jones played semipro basketball, a sport he claimed to be better at than baseball, but in the spring of 1914, he returned to baseball, spending some time at the Bill Doyle baseball school in Portsmouth, Ohio.
 Later that summer, Jones left the school to sign with the Portsmouth team in the Ohio State League, where he posted another losing record (5-6) but showed some potential when it mattered.
 One day, with Cleveland Indians scout Bill Reedy watching the game, Jones pitched well enough to earn a victory and hit a triple and home run to help his own cause.
 Reedy was impressed and signed Jones for the Indians later that year.
-He spent most of the year pitching for Cleveland's American Association team (10-4 in 23 games, with a 2.44 ERA), earning a promotion to the big-league club for one game in the middle of the year.
+He spent most of the year pitching for Cleveland's American Association team (10-4 in 23 games, with a 2.44 ERA), earning a promotion to the big-league Cleveland club for one game in the middle of the year.

 Jones debuted with the Indians on June 13, 1914.
-After starter Casey Hageman gave up nine runs to Philadelphia, Jones threw the final three and one-third innings, allowing two hits and one run, while going 1-for-2 at the plate.
-Though that was his only appearance of 1914, in 1915 he became a regular -- his first of 21 seasons pitching for six of the eight American League clubs.
+After starter Rip Hageman gave up nine runs to Philadelphia, Jones threw the final three and one-third innings, allowing two hits and one run, while going 1-for-2 at the plate.
+Though that was his only appearance of 1914, in 1915 he became a regular -- his second of 22 seasons pitching for six of the eight American League clubs.
 In his only full year with the Indians, Jones was 4-9 (3.65 ERA) and walked more (63) than he struck out (42).
 Jones batted .156 for the Indians -- his career batting average was .197 in 1,243 at-bats.
 In the book The Glory of Their Times, Jones told Lawrence Ritter that he "loved" playing with the Indians--probably because it was so close to where his sister lived.

 Jones was used even less in 1917, reprising his 0-1 record.
 The loss came in his only start of the year, in Cleveland on August 19.
 He was hammered for two runs in the first and two in the fourth; the Boston Globe said that when it was over, "he looked like a crazyquilt."